hirviid/react-redux-fetch/docusaurus/docs/render-prop.md

 - `onFulfil`: **(ResourceName, PromiseState<\*>, DispatchFunctions) => void [optional]**

-  Called when a certain resource transitions from the pending to the fulfilled state.
+  Called every time one of the configured resources transitions from the pending to the fulfilled state.

 - `onReject`: **(ResourceName, PromiseState<\*>, DispatchFunctions) => void [optional]**

-  Called when a certain resource transitions from the pending to the rejected state.
+  Called every time one of the configured resources transitions from the pending to the rejected state.

 - `children`: **Object => React.Node [required]**